obokhove/wetropolis20162020/arduino2018/README.md

 ## Arduino Design Galton Board 2018 (full translation/adapatation will follow in due course)

-Design GrabCad files have extension.dxf (pdf version for direct viewing added TBD).
-Instructions (TBC):
+Design GrabCad files have extension.dxf (pdf version for direct viewing added).
+For instructions see the gradcad of Wout Zweers, since the files are rather large: goto https://grabcad.com/ and search for Wout Zweers; there are folders for the 2016, 2017 and 2018 designs.
-- Open the CAD program
-- Open the appropriate file with extension.dxf

 Photographic overview in file (```Arduino2018pdf''') ![Arduino2018pdf](arduino2018/Arduinofile201805032019.pdf)